Skip to main content

 On Nov.
 7, 2025, Gov. Tina Kotek signed House Bill 3991 into law, which was intended to provide emergency funding for Oregon's roads, bridges and transit operations at the state and local level.

-The law also sought to modernize how we pay for transportation in Oregon and to strengthen the health of ODOT.
+The law also sought to modernize how Oregon pays for transportation.

-Most of the fee and tax increases in the bill are now delayed, pending a vote at an upcoming statewide election.
+Most of the fee and tax increases in the bill are now delayed, pending a vote on the Ballot Measure 120.
+For more information, see the Explanatory Statement here.

-However, starting Dec.
-31, 2025, Oregonians will see some cost increases to support Oregon’s transportation system.
-Vehicles with 40+ mpg will see a $30 increase in supplemental registration fees.
-Additionally, a new mandatory per-mile road usage charge will begin on July 1, 2027 for existing electric vehicles, followed by new EVs and hybrids/plug-in hybrids the following year.
+However, some parts of House Bill 3991 are already in effect and not subject to the vote, including accountability measures and a $30 increase in supplemental registration fees for 40+ mpg vehicles.
+Additionally, a mandatory per-mile road usage charge will begin July 1, 2027for existing electric vehicles, followed by new EVs and hybrids/plug-in hybrids the following year.

 The state relies on revenue from the gas tax and fees on vehicles and freight haulers to fund the maintenance, operation and safety of our roads and bridges.
 These funds are collected into the State Highway Fund, which then distributes money to ODOT, counties and cities across the state to plow roads, pave and fill potholes, improve safety and more.